-The Legacy Award honours outstanding contribution to professional theatre in Nova Scotia.
-It is our privilege to honour the following individuals and organisations who have made exceptional contributions in the areas of organisational development, community building, mentorship, and education.
+The Legacy Award honours outstanding contributions to professional theatre in Nova Scotia.
+It is our privilege to honour the following individuals and organizations who have made exceptional contributions in the areas of organizational development, community building, mentorship, and education.

 Mary’s play Refuge, about the tragic suicide of a refugee claimant to Canada, premiered at Eastern Front Theatre in 2013 and was produced by Nightwood Theatre in Toronto in April 2016.
 It has been published by Scirocco Press.
 Her most recent play, Some Blow Flutes was premiered by HomeFirst Theatre in Halifax in 2018.